moyarsuccess/blade_framework/README.md

 # Blade Dependency injection framework for Android

-This is the dependency inject framework of the Android.
+A dependency injection framework for Android platform.

 ## Setup